ElementsProject/lightning/doc/developers-guide/app-development/rest.md

 This option should be used only when testing with self signed certificate.

 ## Websocket Server
-Websocket server is available at `https://127.0.0.1:3010`. clnrest queues up notifications received for a second then broadcasts them to all listeners.
+Websocket server is available at `https://127.0.0.1:3010`. clnrest broadcasts notifications to all listeners.

 This websocket server requires a `rune` with at least `readonly` access for authorization.
 The default method used for current validation is `listclnrest-notifications`.
 User can either provided a rune with minimum `readonly`